smoeding/puppet-sendmail/README.md

 ##### `ca_cert_file`

 The filename of the SSL CA certificate.
+Default value: `undef`

 ##### `ca_cert_path`

 The directory where SSL CA certificates are kept.
+Default value: `undef`

 ##### `server_cert_file`

 The filename of the SSL server certificate for inbound connections.
+Default value: `undef`

 ##### `server_key_file`

 The filename of the SSL server key for inbound connections.
+Default value: `undef`

 ##### `client_cert_file`

 The filename of the SSL client certificate for outbound connections.
+Default value: `undef`

 ##### `client_key_file`

 The filename of the SSL client key for outbound connections.
+Default value: `undef`

 ##### `crl_file`

 The filename with a list of revoked certificates.
+Default value: `undef`

 ##### `dh_params`

 The DH parameters used for encryption.
 This can be one of the numbers `512`, `1024`, `2048` or a filename with pregenerated parameters.
+Default value: `undef`

 ##### `cipher_list`

 Set the available ciphers for encrypted connections.
+Default value: `undef`

 ##### `server_ssl_options`

 Configure the SSL connection flags for inbound connections.
+Default value: `undef`

 ##### `client_ssl_options`

 Configure the SSL connection flags for outbound connections.
+Default value: `undef`

 ##### `cf_version`